 4. Accepting a Job Request

-When all fields are matched the Operator can click Accept to create the job in MyTrucking and update the status in the Customer Portal.
+When all fields are matched the Operator can click Create to create the job in MyTrucking and update the status in the Customer Portal.

 When a Job Request is converted into a Job it can no longer be modified by the Customer Portal Client.